JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1982_04.md

 I believe that all men are my brothers and that I am to serve them.

-1 believe that this world is but a vestibule, a shakedown cruise, a testing, for my eternal adventure.
+I believe that this world is but a vestibule, a shakedown cruise, a testing, for my eternal adventure.

-1 believe in the progressive advancement of my soul within the divine kingdom.
+I believe in the progressive advancement of my soul within the divine kingdom.

 I believe that Jesus came to show us the way to the Father, for he said: “ I am the way, the truth, and the life.”

-1 believe that I am an ambassador in my Father's kingdom.
+I believe that I am an ambassador in my Father's kingdom.

 I believe that some day I will attain Paradise and stand face to face with my Father in heaven.